 About this recipe

-There’s nothing like a cold glass of agua de fresa to cool down on a warm day.
-This fruity Mexican drink is made with just a few simple ingredients—strawberries, lime, water, and sugar—but it tastes like a treat from a Mexican home.
+There’s nothing like a cold glass of agua de fresa on a warm day.
+This refreshing Mexican drink is made with just 3 simple ingredients — strawberries, lime juice, water, and a touch of sugar — and it’s ready in under 10 minutes.
+It’s naturally vegan, dairy-free, and so much better than anything you’d buy at the store.

 Why you’ll love this recipe